prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 ![Monero Logo](/img/cryptocurrency/monero-logo.png){: .img-right .img-small}

+The time is now to start mining Monero.

+Here's why:

+Monero's mining algorithm is designed to be both CPU and GPU friendly.

+*This makes it profitable to mine with extremely cheap mining hardware*.

+This guide is going to highlight the best gpu for mining Monero.

 Monero is a cryptocurrency focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

-As we have seen with other popular cryptocurrencies such as [Zcash](/crypto-mining/zcash-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Dash](/crypto-mining/dash-hardware/), [Decred](/crypto-mining/decred-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), [ZenCash](/crypto-mining/zencash-hardware/) and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with hash rate and power consumption.

-**If you'd like to learn how to exchange your Monero for other cryptocurrencies or regular currency such as USD, click <a href="#how-to-trade-monero-for-other-cryptocurrencies--usd">here</a>.**

-## Best Monero Mining Hardware
+## Cryptonight Mining Hardware

-Comparitively to [Ethereum](/crypto-mining/ethereum-hardware) and [Vertcoin](/crypto-mining/vertcoin-hardware/), there aren't any [ASIC](http://whatis.techtarget.com/definition/ASIC-application-specific-integrated-circuit){:target="_blank"}s for mining Monero.

-However, there are other viable options.
-Your CPU and GPU can both be utilized to mine.

-Monero's mining algorithm uses a [Proof of Work](https://www.bitcoinmining.com/what-is-proof-of-work/){:target="_blank"} system called CryptoNight.
+Monero's mining algorithm uses a [Proof of Work](https://www.bitcoinmining.com/what-is-proof-of-work/){:target="_blank"} system called **CryptoNight**.
 It was designed to be efficient with the harware of the casual user.

 The algorithm reduces the performance gap, in turn reducing the efficiency gap between GPUs and CPUs for mining.
 ASICs are not practical for mining Monero.

 If you want the most from your money, buying as many cheap CPUs is your best bet.

+As we have seen with other popular cryptocurrencies such as [Zcash](/crypto-mining/zcash-hardware/), [Ethereum](/crypto-mining/ethereum-hardware/), [Dash](/crypto-mining/dash-hardware/), [Decred](/crypto-mining/decred-hardware/), [Litecoin](/crypto-mining/litecoin-hardware/), [ZenCash](/crypto-mining/zencash-hardware/) and [Bitcoin](/crypto-mining/bitcoin-hardware), mining profitability is always directly related with hash rate and power consumption.

 ## Best Monero Mining CPUs to Consider: